The present and future of post production business and technology

 NAB is going to be interesting this year.

-5 responses to “Avid buys Pinnacle – the fallout”
+5 replies on “Avid buys Pinnacle – the fallout”

 While I agree with most of this assessment, and thought “CineWave dies” the moment I read the release, it’s bad joss to encourage engineers into yearly obsolescence.
 Hardware should last for ten years.
 Firmware is another matter, that should last ten minutes. 😉